There’s the usual trap that couples get stuck in, the

-Each has been trying to convince the other that
+Each has been trying to convince the other that the

-or both give up and stop talking.
+give up and stop talking.

-We now put the conversation in terms of
+We now put the conversation in terms of “feeling”

-“feeling” and describing emotional needs.
-Since a
+and describing emotional needs.
+Since a feeling is

-feel] the conversation is taken out of the arena of ‘’
+conversation is taken out of the arena of ‘’

 right/wrong’’, and is about what is subjectively true